• Home

 Jump to Recipe Print Recipe

 This recipe is not only about the texture of the oats, but it’s about the ingredients.
-I think too often we sleep on ingredients like chia or flax because we see them as tasteless fluff, but they can add SO much to a bowl of oats, both with nutrition, and also with satiation and texture.
+I think too often we sleep on ingredients like chia or flax because we see them as tasteless fluff, but they can add SO much to a bowl of oats, both with nutrition, and also with satiety and texture.

-I’ll detail out how to make this bowl as well as the timing and tricks below 🙂
+I’ll detail out how to make this bowl as well as the timing and tricks below.

 Table of contents